-SHADOWING THE INSPECTOR: Although most inspectors are more than happy to accommodate special requests when they can, some clients want to follow the inspector around during the inspection.
+SHADOWING THE INSPECTOR: Although most inspectors are more than happy to accommodate special requests when they can, some clients want to follow the Consultant around during the inspection.

 Most people feel that having someone look over their shoulder interferes with their concentration.
 Keep in mind that any attention spent on something else is attention that should be dedicated exclusively to the building and finding defects.
+Further, most consultants do not want the liability of potential injury while the client is following them.

-The best time for the verbal summary with the inspector is at the end of the inspection when they have all the information and the priorities in perspective - and when they can give their full attention.
-Further, most inspectors do not want the liability of potential injury while the client is following them.
+The best time for the verbal summary with the Consultant is at the end of the inspection when they have all the information and the priorities in perspective - and when they can give the client their full attention.